BrunOliveiraCA/profile_screen/README.md

 # Profile Screen

-This is an Android app project that displays a single profile screen, made for layout study purposes.
+I made this project in native Android using Kotlin as the language 🙂 .

+The project consists of a user profile screen with the aim of addressing modern concepts of creating layouts using the Compose library, and can be well used, for example, in a personal task management application.

 ## Print da Tela de Perfil